MilanTodorovic/LibraryProject/README.md

 3. Some changes to the structure of the code and maybe some more features.<br>
 4. Add a log.
 (Either as a seperate window and as a .txt file)<br>
 5. <strike>Add tix.Balloon (hovering frame to display helpful information)</strike> (maybe i will add some more)<br>
 6. Break up big multitool functions in favour of smaller ones.
-(A lot of wokr.)<br>
+(A lot of work.)<br>
 7. <strike>Add a custom icon to the window. (self.iconbitmap(self, default='icon.ico')</strike><br>